 The local Village Institute offers a variety of events throughout the year including a Beer Festival, a Village Crafts Show and frequent fund-raising coffee mornings.

 St John's Church holds a service each Sunday at 11am.
-There is also a Toddler Praise group that meets on the second Monday of each month at 2pm.

 The Railway station is on the Airedale Line and offers direct trains to Leeds, Bradford Forster Square, Frizinghall, Shipley, Saltaire, Bingley, Crossflatts, Keighley, Steeton & Silsden, Cononley, Skipton.
 Skipton is also joined on to the Settle-Carlisle Line offering trains to various locations including Morecambe.